When is Qurbani 2026? Important Dates and Deadlines

 The 100% Qurbani Promise by Al-Qulub Trust

-No, Qurbani must be completed within the three Days of Tashreeq.
+No, Qurbani must be completed within the three days of tashreeq.
 Performing it after this period is not valid.

-Yes, donating early ensures your Qurbani is fulfilled correctly and reaches those in need on time, especially when done through a charity like Al Qulub Trust.
+Yes, donating early ensures your Qurbani is fulfilled correctly and reaches those in need on time, especially when done through a charity like Al-Qulub Trust.

-The Day of Arafat will fall on Thursday, June 5, 2025.
+The Day of Arafat will fall on May 26, 2026.
 It is a significant day of fasting and reflection before Eid al-Adha.

-Three portions of the meat are set aside: one for the donor’s family, one for friends and family, and one for the underprivileged.
+Three portions of the meat are set aside.
+One for the donor’s family, one for friends and family, and one for the underprivileged.

 If you miss the three days, your Qurbani is not valid.
 Donors are advised to donate as early as possible to avoid this.